Educating our children must be our first priority

 Fighting for LOCAL control.

-For 30 years, Washington democrats have controlled the purse strings in the state legislature.
+For 30 years, Washington democrats controlled the purse strings in the state legislature.
 In the 2013-14 biennium, a bipartisan coalition of 2 fiscally responsible democrats joined 23 republicans worked together.
 They made the single largest increase in education spending of $1.4 Billion.